170 Park Avenue North, Northampton, NN3 2HZ

 Cost

 The pharmacist consultation is provided by NHS England and is free of charge.
-If you require antibiotics you will have to pay the standard NHS prescription charge of £9.35 or get them for free if you are entitled to free NHS prescriptions.
+If you require antibiotics you can get them for free if you are entitled to free NHS prescriptions or will have to pay the standard NHS prescription charge if you pay for your medication.